-Assuredly, for those who actually do have a Will, it probably has not been updated in several years.
+Assuredly, for those who do have a Will, it probably has not been updated in several years.

 No matter what the excuse, there is, in fact, no legitimate reason for not having a current Estate Plan no matter what your present circumstances are, and especially if you have children.

-Without an Estate Plan
+Without a Complete Estate Plan -

 Estate Planning is more than who gets what when; it is the only way you can live out your final years in peace and relative comfort and know that you have done everything to protect your family after you are gone.
 You must plan for the worst and not simply hope for the best.
 Indeed, to have no Plan is a recipe for economic chaos and an emotional nightmare.